 Thank you for joining us at the 2019 National Math Festival on Saturday, May 4th!
 We extend our deepest thanks to everyone who attended the National Math Festival events in Washington, DC and all the satellite events at science museums in 40 states around the U.S. We loved meeting you, learning about your math journeys and discoveries, playing games together, and celebrating the limitless power and joy of math as a community.

 The National Math Festival brings together some of the most fascinating mathematicians of our time to inspire and challenge participants of all ages to see math in new and exciting ways.
 The 2019 Festival featured lectures, hands-on demos, art, films, performances, puzzles, games, children’s book readings, and more for all ages.

 Learn what drew 20,000 math lovers of all ages to Washington, D.C. and science museums around the U.S. on May 4, 2019!

 Dr. Richard Schwartz grew up in Los Angeles and spent his youth obsessively playing tennis…

 Alfred P. Sloan Foundation Film Room

-You asked for it.
-We’re bringing it!
 Meander your way through the Make or Take Spiral.
-Inside this giant installation, you will discover: local D.C. math organizations, national math clubs you can join (or start) at your school, exciting math resources you can take home (or homeschool with or take into your classroom…) or find online.
+Inside this giant installation and outposts throughout the 2019 Festival were local D.C. math organizations, national math clubs you can join (or start) at your school, and exciting math resources to take back home or to the classroom, or find online.